 - Adjust the heat as necessary: If your pan is large enough to span multiple burners on your stovetop, adjust the heat on each burner so you achieve a steady medium simmer.
 Rotate the pan every few minutes for an even cook.

-- Add the artichokes and peas: When the top of the rice is beginning to show through the liquid (about 10 minutes into the cook time), press the artichokes and peas lightly into the rice.
+- Add the artichoke, peas and roasted red pepper: When the top of the rice is beginning to show through the liquid (about 10 minutes into the cook time), press the artichokes and peas lightly into the rice.
+Add the strips of red pepper over the top.

 - Assess whether the paella is done: In last few minutes, carefully watch the paella and rotate pan more frequently.
 As the paella finishes, you’ll see the steam start to slow down as the water cooks out.
 If desired, peek at the bottom of a pan by using a knife to scrape back the rice — you shouldn’t see any standing water.
 The sound will start to change from a simmer to a crackle.
 This indicates the crust is forming.
 Let the crackling continue for about 2 minutes before removing from the heat.
 If you smell any burning, remove immediately.